BibinBabu1198/BibinBabu1198/README.md

 - 🌐 &nbsp; Exploring new technologies and developing software solutions.

-- 💼 &nbsp; Working at Alignminds Technologies as a full stack developer .
+- 💼 &nbsp; Working at Alignminds Technologies as a full stack developer.

 - 🌱 &nbsp; Learning about .Net Core, Amazon AWS, Azure.